sarca571ca/XivParty/README.md

 > - **colors**: List of background colors for each job role.

 ## Acknowledgments
+* Tylas11 (XivPart) for the original Windower addon XivParty
+* Thorny (Ashita) for tons of help and the font renderer
 * SirEdeonX (xivbar) - early prototype based on xivbar's code
-* KenshiDRK (partybuffs) - buff packet code and buff icons
+* KenshiDRK (partybuffs) - buff icons
 * Windower - buff listing for custom ordering feature